Support Recovery in One-bit Compressed Sensing with Near-Optimal Measurements and Sublinear Time: Conclusion

-For future directions, it would be interesting to design a scheme with both optimal number of measurements and sublinear decoding complexity.
-This may be challenging, since there is the issue of accidental zero~\ref{sec:gt1bcs} in 1bCS but not in the group testing.
-It would also be interesting to come up with a universal $\epsilon$-superset recovery scheme~\cite{matsumoto2023improved} with sublinear runtime that can outperform our universal exact recovery scheme.
-Another extension of our work would be to explore the noisy version of 1bCS with sublinear runtime.
-For example, a noisy model to be considered is the bounded Massart noise~\cite{awasthi2016learning}, where each entry in the result vector $y_i$ maybe flipped from $0$ to $1$, or $1$ to $0$, with a given probability $\eta<1/2$.
+Several directions remain for future work.
+A natural goal is to design schemes that simultaneously achieve optimal measurement complexity and sublinear decoding time.
+This appears challenging due to the presence of the \emph{accidental zero} issue (see Section~\ref{sec:gt1bcs}), which has no direct analogue in group testing.
+Another direction is to develop universal $\epsilon$-superset recovery schemes~\cite{matsumoto2023improved} with sublinear runtime that outperform our exact recovery construction.
+Finally, extending our framework to noisy settings is of significant interest.
+For instance, one may consider the bounded Massart noise model~\cite{awasthi2016learning}, where each measurement outcome is independently flipped with probability $\eta < 1/2$.